-Bee, Wasp, & Hornet Removal
+Bee, Wasp, & Hornet Removal in Charlotte, NC

 These creatures play important roles in our ecosystem, from pollinating plants to keeping pest populations under control.
 Some are social creatures while others prefer more solo time, and different species have differing levels of aggressiveness when disturbed.
 Although they aren’t spreaders of disease, they will sting when feeling threatened, and these can be very painful.
 If someone in your family is allergic to these stings, this can create a dangerous situation.